Asymptotic Properties of the Distributional Synthetic Controls: Conclusion

 \section{Conclusion}

 In this paper, we investigate the asymptotic properties of the DSC estimator as $M\rightarrow \infty$.
 We establish the asymptotic optimality of the DSC estimator, in the sense that it achieves the lowest possible averaged 2-Wasserstein distance of post-treatment periods among all possible averaging estimators that are based on an average of quantiles of control units.
 Furthermore, we show that the DSC weight converges to a limiting weight that minimizes the averaged 2-Wasserstein distance of post-treatment periods.
 At the same time, we quantify the rate of convergence, providing a better understanding of how the pre- and post-treatment fit, the number of control units and the number of draws $M$ influence the convergence rate.
+Moreover, we present a natural extension of the DSC method in Appendix F, in which mixtures of quantile functions are replaced by mixtures of distribution functions.
+This alternative formulation may offer computational or interpretative advantages in certain applications, especially when working directly with estimated distribution functions.